 Also a twice winner of the West Cork Chamber Music Festival Composition Competition in 2016 and 2015 through which his first and second string quartets received their premiere at the celebrated festival in Bantry.
 In 2015 he won the Esker Festival Orchestra Call for Scores, whereby his first orchestral piece ‘The Space Inside’ was premiered in Galway and subsequently toured to Limerick, Cork and Dublin by the orchestra.

-Robert’s projects have been kindly supported by the Arts Council Music Bursaries in 2017 and 2016, South Dublin County Council artist bursaries in 2018 and 2016 and the Arts Council Travel and Training Award in 2018.
+Robert’s projects have been kindly supported by the Engagement with Architecture Award, Arts Council Music Bursary Awards, South Dublin County Council Artist Bursaries, and the Arts Council Travel and Training Award.